LucaCanali/sparkMeasure/README.md

 sum(shuffleRecordsWritten) => 8
 ```

-### One tool for different use cases, links to documentation and example
+### One tool for different use cases, links to documentation and examples
   * **Interactive mode**: use sparkMeasure to collect and analyze Spark workload metrics real-time when
  working with shell or notebook environments, as `spark-shell` (Scala), `PySpark` (Python) and/or
 from `jupyter-notebook`.
 Works with Python and Scala kernels.